The HD8 Network celebrates the network of villages in the HD8 area; our corner of Huddersfield, West Yorkshire.

 We also manage a number of different social media communities.

-We also now manage a number of different social media communities.
-Predominately on Facebook – our groups are active supportive communities – however you can also join in our conversations on Twitter, Linkedin and Instagram.
+Predominately the most activity on Social Media is on Facebook – with our groups being active supportive communities – however you can also join in our conversations on Twitter, Linkedin and Instagram.
 Find out more here – https://www.hd8network.co.uk/contact-us/social-media-communities/

 At time of checking, we have 60 members and a subscriber list of 1159 people – 842 Work here, 242 Rest and Play here (with 47 not at all categorised – Cleaning and keeping up to date contact details and communication preferences is important to us and this an ongoing tactic we try to focus on.
 We have also just deleted hundreds of records and email addresses, as they had not been responsive in some time).